 5. Conflicted relationships.
 These include a lot of hot arguing, fighting, or just hidden conflict where tension is always present.

 6. Enmeshed relationships.
 This type of relationships offers very little individuality or separation of emotion.
-It’s not clear where I end and you begin.
-It’s almost like I am FOR you.
+It’s not clear where you end and your mother begins.
+It’s almost like you are for her as a slave or servant.
 Personal boundaries are diffused in such a relationship.
-There’s no breathing room for you, you are expected to let go of your own thoughts, beliefs, hobbies, feelings, opinions, vision for the future, and dreams
+There’s no breathing room for you, you are expected to let go of your own thoughts, beliefs, hobbies, feelings, opinions, vision for the future, and dreams.

 To summarize, the six types of relationships are: